googlefonts/sawarabi-mincho/script/templates/mincho/README-en-template.txt

 o  What is this?

-Sawarabi Mincho is a Japanese Mincho font, which is released under the Creative Commons Attribution License.
+Sawarabi Mincho is a Japanese Mincho font, which is released under the Creative Commons Attribution License, or SIL Open Font License.
-See the following URL for the details of this License.
+See the following URL for the details of the license.

-http://creativecommons.org/licenses/by/3.0/
+Creative Commons Attribution License: http://creativecommons.org/licenses/by/3.0/

+SIL Open Font License:
+sil-open-font-license.txt

 o  Attention